 Progress has been steady over the past twenty-three months during the on-going COVID-19 Pandemic.
 At this stage we would like to provide a brief update on the scheme activities from May 2021 to September 2021:

-The final hydrology report has been completed for the Scheme area.
+The draft hydrology report has been completed for the Scheme area.
 The report details the analysis completed to define the flows in the rivers during the flooding events.
 This is a key part in defining how the watercourses in the area respond during flood events.
 The hydrology focuses on the large Dodder Catchment and the Little Dargle catchments.
 Understanding how these catchments act a key step is in defining flood risk and developing flood protection measures for the Scheme.

 The hydraulic modelling for the scheme is done using a computer software package to model the watercourses, drainage infrastructure and overland surface.
 The calculated hydrology is an input to model which is used to represent flood mechanism and evaluate the technical viability of potential flood mitigation measure.
 Past flood events are used in calibrating the model to ensure it is representative of the flood history in the Scheme area.